 New technique looks inside the brain to understand more about epilepsy

-Dr Simona Balestrini is about to begin a three year project using a pioneering technique to look at the activity of the brain in people with epilepsy.
+Dr Simona Balestrini, the Muir Maxwell Trust Research Fellow at Epilepsy Society and Honorary Clinical Associate Professor at UCL Queen Square Institute of Neurology, has embarked on a three year project using a pioneering technique to look at the activity of the brain in people with epilepsy.
 Here she explains what she hopes to achieve in her work with Transcranial Magnetic Stimulation (TMS) used in conjunction with electroencephalography (EEG).

 We are at a very exciting time in our research into epilepsy.
 Genetic sequencing is beginning to generate large amounts of information with the potential to help us understand more about the causes of epilepsy and how we can best treat the condition.